-October 27th last week was Dress Purple Day.
-Valoris, as well as several of its community partners in Prescott-Russell took action and highlighted this important day to advocate the rights of children and adolescents in the region.
+October 27th was Dress Purple Day.
+Valoris, as well as several of its community partners in Prescott-Russell, took action and highlighted this important day to advocate the rights of children and adolescents in the region.

 Many people in our community proudly wore purple clothing and accessories on October 27th.
 Several of them sent their photos to Valoris to create a mosaic.
-This mosaic represents the strength of a community and demonstrates how the concrete actions of a community can ensure the health and safety of children.
+This mosaic represents the strength of a community and demonstrates how its concrete actions can ensure the health and safety of children.

 Keeping Children and Youth Safe Every Day